The Economics of Social Data: Introduction

 We develop a framework to evaluate the flow and allocation of individual data in the presence of data externalities.
 Our model focuses on three types of economic agents: consumers, firms, and data intermediaries.
 These agents interact in two distinct but linked markets: a \emph{data market} and a \emph{product market}.

 In the product market, each consumer (she) determines the quantity that she wishes to purchase, and a single producer (he) sets the unit price at which he offers a product to the consumers.
 Initially, each consumer has private information about her willingness to pay for the firm's product.
 This information consists of a signal with two additive components: a \emph{\ fundamental} component and a \emph{noise} component.
 The fundamental component represents her willingness to pay, and the noise component reflects that her initial information might be imperfect.
 Both components can be correlated across consumers: in practice, different consumers' preferences can exhibit common traits, and consumers might undergo similar experiences that induce correlation in their errors.
-The social dimension of the data---whereby a consumer's data are also predictive of the behavior of others---is central to understanding the consumer's incentives to participate in the data market.

 In the data market, a monopolist intermediary acquires demand information from the individual consumers in exchange for a monetary payment.
 The intermediary then chooses how much information to share with the other consumers and how much information to sell to the producer.
-In particular, sharing data with each consumer is analogous to providing a personalized purchase recommendation on the basis of other consumers' signals.
-Selling data to the producer enables him to choose more precise, potentially personalized prices.
-Thus, the data intermediary has control over the volume and the structure of the information flows across all of the product market participants.
-However, we maintain the assumption that large data platforms monetize their data by selling the data only to producers.
+Sharing data with consumers allows them to tailor their demand to their true preferences.
+Sharing data with the producer enables more tailored and possibly personalized prices.